 There are a number of actors who are seen again and again across Lee’s films including Ossie Davis, Thomas Jefferson Byrd and John Turturro.
 Denzel Washington does an excellent job taking on lead roles in He Got Game and Mo’ Better Blues.
 Lee himself is in most of his own films, with parts ranging from a short cameo in Clockers to the lead character in Do the Right Thing.
 He has considerable talent as an actor, and is able to play a massive age range.

-But the acrting highlight is, unsurprisingly, Samuel L Jackson.
-It’s strange to think of a time when Jackson could play small bit parts in films, particularly as at the time of his earliest appearances in Lee’s films he was already in his 40s but had yet to achieve mainstream success.
+But the acting highlight is, unsurprisingly, Samuel L. Jackson.
+It’s strange to think of a time when Jackson only played small bit parts in films, particularly as at the time of his earliest appearances in Lee’s films he was already in his 40s but had yet to achieve mainstream success.
 In spite of never having a leading role in a Lee film, his incredible charisma shines through in even the smallest part.
-He monopolises one of the most memorable scenes in School Daze, plays a vibrant radio DJ “Mr Senor Love Daddy” in Do the Right Thing and steals the show as drug-addled Gator in Jungle Fever.
+He monopolises one of the most memorable scenes in School Daze, plays a vibrant radio DJ in Do the Right Thing and steals the show as drug-addled Gator in Jungle Fever.
 I’ve heard people say that Samuel L Jackson is the same in all his roles, something which is completely untrue, and nowhere more visibly false than in his work with Spike Lee.

 Lee’s visual flair is one of the most standout features of his films, as he presents serious drama in an overtly stylised way.
 The themes and ideas he often deals with could feel more like a This is England or Precious type of film, but with the bright colours, funky music and camera trickery he keeps things feeling light.
 Sometimes it makes it hard to forget you’re watching a film – this is certainly the case in red filtered Do the Right Thing – but is also used effectively such as to show two youngsters’ on a drug-induced high by filming them upside down in Crooklyn.
 He Got Game stands out as being particularly well shot, as it manages to be stylish without the style taking you out of the film.